ZuchaoWang/learn-berkeley-cs188sp24/README.md

 Q8 requires implementing a local search algorithm to find a path to the nearest food.
 This is implemented in `findPathToClosestDot` function in `searchAgents.py` file.
 It iteratively move the Pacman to the closest food position until all food are eaten.
 Each search for the closest food is done using BFS on the `AnyFoodSearchProblem`, which defines the goal state as reaching any food position.
 BFS with uniform cost is guaranteed to find the optimal path to the closest food.

 ### Proj2: multiagent

+#### `ReflexAgent` class

+Defined in `multiAgents.py` file, the initial version is a simple reflex agent that looks one step ahead and choose the successor state with the highest score.
+Basically it just tries to eat scared ghosts and food, while avoiding non-scared ghosts in the next step.
+It does not plan ahead and perform any complex evaluation.